programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 {% include figure.html filename="tna_with_r_6.png" caption="Size of forward and backward reachable sets for workshops/illuminators " %}

 We can also visualize these sets using the `tPath()` function to find the path that connects a given node to its forward or backward reachable set, and the `plotPaths()` function to graph it over a representation of the entire network.
+In the example below, we'll choose a single workshop – that of the Hospitaller Master, selected by his vertex id number 3 – and visualize its forward reachable set.

 ```r
 # Calculate and plot the forward reachable paths